-- 1. No Club may receive more than the Funding Limit during any financial year. - 2.
+- 1. No Club may receive more SSAF-funded Grants than the Funding Limit during any financial year. - 2.
+Sponsored Pool funding shall be additional to the Funding Limit. - 3.
+Sponsored Pool funding shall not reduce or otherwise impact the calculated SSAF-based Funding Limit. - 4.
+Total Sponsored Pool funding available will be determined by available external sponsorship - 5.
 The Funding Limit for a club is calculated using the following formula:

-Funding Limit = Total budget available for clubs during a year divided by the number of affiliated clubs at the beginning of the third week of the first semester of a year plus the Percentage Limit
+Funding Limit = Total SSAF budget available for clubs during a year divided by the number of affiliated clubs at the beginning of the third week of the first semester of a year plus the Percentage Limit